Hill Motorsports

-Hill Motorsports is an American professional stock car racing team that currently competes in the NASCAR Craftsman Truck Series, ARCA Menards Series, and the ARCA Menards Series East.
+Hill Motorsports is an American professional stock car racing team that currently competes in the NASCAR Craftsman Truck Series.
 The team is owned by Timmy Hill and Tyler Hill.
 In the Truck Series, they currently field the No. 56 Toyota Tundra part-time for Timmy Hill.
-In the ARCA Menards Series, they field the No. 56 Toyota part-time for Hill.
-In the ARCA Menards Series East, they field the No. 56 Toyota part-time for Hill.

 Winston Cup Series

 Car No. 56 history

 Hill Motorsports made their Cup series debut in 1991, with Jerry Hill running the No. 56 Hill Motorsports Pontiac that he would drive throughout his Cup career.
 In his debut at Dover, Hill started and finished 38th after vibration problems, only completing 39 laps.
 In his second start at Rockingham, Hill managed to improve on qualifying, but finished 38th just the same after being flagged.

 Hill would run four races for the team in 1992.
 He managed his best finish of the year of 27th at Rockingham, the only race he finished.
 He also improved on qualifying in 1992, earning a career best of 36th at Dover.

 Hill ran two races in 1993, his last Cup starts.
 They both came at Rockingham, they were both 38th-place finishes and they were both DNFs.
 So, with the dismal results, Hill left the Cup Series.